-- Assessments are only held at BHS Approved Riding Schools, or suitable equivalent (for example, Performance Horse Care and Welfare assessments) - Risk assessments are checked and completed by the Lead Assessor.
-The risk assessment reflect specific requirements for children and adults at risk where applicable - All assessors are current in first aid and safeguarding training - All assessors have the required Criminal Record check as per the guidelines set by the UK Nation or country of residence they live in - Candidate to follow the Access Arrangements and Reasonable Adjustment process if they (or a member of their support network) wishes to request any access arrangements for a BHS assessment, or want the BHS assessor/s to be informed of any additional support that may be required on the day - Candidates are required to 'sign in' and 'sign out' of the assessment centre - Emergency contact details are collected for candidates - Accidents at BHS Assessments Policy followed in the unlikely event of an accident - Accidents and near misses reported, reviewed and monitored - Appropriate signage is in place to direct candidates to the welcome room and assessment areas - Assessors are identified by branded clothing and a name badge - All assessors are introduced before the assessment begins and a briefing is given informing candidates of the timetable of the day, what to expect and who to report to should they have a concern, and welcoming any questions from candidates. - Candidates with access arrangements or reasonable adjustments are acknowledged and spoken to confirming the additional support in place for their assessment
+- Assessments are only held at BHS Approved Riding Schools, or suitable equivalent - Risk assessments are checked and completed by the Lead Assessor.
+The risk assessment reflects specific requirements for children and adults at risk where applicable - Assessors are current in first aid and safeguarding training - Assessors have the required Criminal Record check as per the guidelines set by the UK Nation or country of residence they live in - Candidate to follow the Access Arrangements and Reasonable Adjustment process if they (or a member of their support network) wishes to request any access arrangements for a BHS assessment, or want the BHS assessor/s to be informed of any additional support that may be required on the day - Candidates are required to 'sign in' and 'sign out' of the assessment centre - Emergency contact details are collected for candidates.
+Emergency contact is called if an assessor has concern for the health, wellbeing or safety for a candidate. - Accidents at BHS Assessments Policy followed in the unlikely event of an accident - Accidents and near misses reported, reviewed and monitored - Appropriate signage is in place to direct candidates to the welcome room and assessment areas

-- Online assessments are recorded - Implementing internal quality assurance which looks at health and safety on IQA visits
+- Assessors are identified by a name badge - Assessors are introduced before the assessment begins and a briefing is given informing candidates of the timetable of the day, what to expect and who to report to should they have a concern, and welcoming any questions from candidates. - Candidates with access arrangements or reasonable adjustments are acknowledged and spoken to confirming the additional support in place for their assessment - Online assessments are recorded - Implementing internal quality assurance which looks at health and safety on IQA visits